How to make video and audio accessible

 - are deaf or hard of hearing

-- are in noisy environments or need to watch silently
+- are in noisy places or need to watch without sound

-- use a screen reader (closed captions only)
+- use screen readers or AI summary tools that rely on caption files (closed captions only)

 All pre‑recorded videos with important audio must have captions.